elygeo/coseis/doc/index.rst

         export PATH="$PATH:$HOME/coseis/bin"

 3. The default default system configuration is generally adequate for simple workstation installs.
-Systems with batch schedulers (such as PBS or LoadLeveler) require custom configuration to specify system resources, compiler options, and scheduler scripts.
+Systems with batch schedulers (such as Cobalt, PBS or LoadLeveler) require custom configuration to specify system resources, compiler options, and scheduler scripts.
 Custom configuration modules are located in the ``cst/conf/`` directory.
 You may create a new module following the